Add a child to your family

 Sign in to your PC with an administrator account.

 Tap or click Accounts, tap or click Other accounts, and then tap or click Add an account.

 Tap or click the Add a child's account link.

 If your child already has an email address, enter it, tap or click Next, and follow the instructions.

 If you want to get a new email address for your child, tap or click Sign up for a new email address and follow the instructions.

 Is your child too young to remember a typed password?
 You might want to set up a picture password for them, so they can sign in using a favorite photo instead.
 For more info, see Personalize your PC.

-If your child already has a user account on your PC, you can still turn on Family Safety and begin monitoring their activities.
+If your child already has a user account on your PC, you can add them to your family.

 Swipe in from the right edge of the screen, tap Settings, and then tap Change PC settings.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, click Settings, and then click Change PC settings.)

 Tap or click Accounts, and then tap or click Other accounts.